ahmadsyuaib/mobileAppThreatTest/README.md

 -   Background: Some app uses local sql database.
 If SQL query is executed raw, SQL injection can occur.
 -   Click [here](localAndroidSqlInjection/README.md) for more details

+## Test 11: Blocking Button

+-   Issue ID: US03-STRIDE02
+-   Background: App usually uses a button to log out.
+If this button is blocked, user will be unable to log out
+-   Click [here](blockingButton/README.md) for more details

+## Test 12: Local Internal Storage Error

+-   Issue ID: US03-STRIDE03
+-   Background: Banking uses local sql database to store access token.
+If the file is deleted, the app will crash.
+-   Click [here](localInternalStorageError/README.md) for more details

 ## Threats Summary Checklist (❌✅➖)

 | Threat Code   |       Status       | Done by | Remarks                | Documentation | Done?                                |